nathanjhood/UBento/README.md

 We're using ```$HOME/.config``` as our desktop configuration folder (you may have to ```mkdir $HOME/.config``` if it's not already present).
 There are some useful things we should set up in here.

-- We can set bookmark tabs for our chosen Linux desktop browser;
+- We can set bookmark tabs for our chosen Linux-side desktop explorer;

       nano $HOME/.config/gtk-3.0/bookmarks